ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 ### <a id="pairs"></a> 2.
 Create word pairs

-As John Rupert Firth, a famous linguist, once said: *"You shall know a word by the company it keeps."* In this step, we create pairs consisting of each word in our vocabulary and its context ("the company it keeps").
+As John Rupert Firth, a famous linguist, once said: *"You shall know a word by the company it keeps."*[^3] In this step, we create pairs consisting of each word in our vocabulary and its context ("the company it keeps").
 We call the former as the **center word** and the latter as the **context word**.